maurodeluca/classdrop/README.md

 ### 2️⃣ Create a Virtual Environment

-It's recommend to use a virtual environmnet to keep dependencies isolated.
+It's recommend to use a virtual environment to keep dependencies isolated.

 ```console
 python -m venv venv